 Special Application Instructions

-All Fulbright-Fogarty applicants should select “Public Health” as the Field of Study in the Fulbright application.
+All Fulbright-Fogarty applicants pursuing a placement in Vietnam should select “Public Health” as the Field of Study in the Fulbright application.

 Foreign Language Proficiency

 Vietnamese language proficiency commensurate with the nature of the proposed project is recommended.
 There may be opportunities for language instruction at time of orientation; it is highly recommended that grantees continue language study throughout their grant periods.

 Letter required for independent study or research at deadline